 Carefully identify the dull bit.
 How?
 Well, if you look closely at your used drill bit, you may notice the edge decay, and the pointed angles got blunt.

 Besides, if you use your drill bit, you will easily identify the performance difference compared with the first use.

 For more clarity, you may examine the drill bit with a new one.

 Step 2: prepare the bit before sharpening

 Before you actually start sharpening the bit, you should prepare the bit first.
 You can use a file to remove the burrs off the bit.
-Here, be careful to wear a pair of gloves so that you don’t get some of the debris into your skin.
+Here, be careful to wear a pair of gloves to avoid getting some of the debris into your skin.

 Step 3: take a drill bit sharpening tool

-You may use a bench grinder or sander in terms of choosing a sharpening tool for a drill bit.
-While choosing the tool, make sure the spaces between the guards are ⅛ inches away.
+You may use a bench grinder or sander to choose a sharpening tool for a drill bit.
+While selecting the device, make sure the spaces between the guards are ⅛ inches away.
 It will help your bit to stay in place while sharpening.

 Step 4: practice beforehand

 Before you actually start to sharp, you should do some practice first.
 Therefore, to keep your hand safe and save your drill bit from damage, you should practice holding it properly.
 Here, remember to hold it at a 60-degree angle of the belt sander.
 Now, carefully use your fingers to move the bit across the belt to sharpen it.